 Beach Metal detecting at the Corbyn Head end of the beach and the beach huts

 At the far end of the beach in summer there are a row of beach huts and a cafe and such concentrated activity can be a gold mine for coins.
 Before you all rush off and search this area it can be a bit hit and miss.
 This is down to it being a popular spot but if you hit it at the right time it can be fun.
 I have certainly been on this part of the beach with my young son who has walked off the beach with his little pockets bursting with pound coins and a massive smile on his face.

-The area in front of the beach huts is rocky so it tends to concetrate the activity on the beach.
-The beach cafe is also just a few yards off the beach and is accessed via a slipway, again this concentrates the traffic and the finds and the area in front of the small beach cafe can be a little gold mine.
+The area in front of the beach huts is rocky so it tends to concentrate the activity on the beach.
+The beach cafe is also just a few yards off the beach and is accessed via a slipway, again this concentrates the traffic to and from the beach.
+As such, finds in front of the small beach cafe can be a little gold mine.